niplav/site/notes.md

 for men.
 Perhaps because it signals sexual interest, which is an good position to be in.

+Problem: These questions pose quite a selection bias: Nobody who has received a compliment and thought nothing of it bothers to write a reddit comment about that.

 <!--TODO: Collect all top-level comments on these threads, analyse them
 after mentioning age/gender/race/relative status of the compliment-giver and the compliment-receiver, and the time-frame of the worth of the